shanujaiswal/Practice_Project/React/1)React Notes.md

 --> In Sass files you can use variables and other Sass functions:

 # React Hooks

 --> Hooks were added to React in version 16.8.
 --> Hooks allow function components to have access to state and other React features.
 --> Because of this, class components are generally no longer needed.
+--> Hooks generally replace class components, there are no plans to remove classes from React.
+--> Must import Hooks from react.
+--> State generally refers to application data or properties that need to be tracked.
+--> using the **useState** Hook to keep track of the application state.

+# Hook Rules

+--> There are 3 rules for hooks:

+1. Hooks can only be called inside React function components.
+2. Hooks can only be called at the top level of a component.
+3. Hooks cannot be conditional

+==> Custom Hooks
+If have stateful logic that needs to be reused in several components, can build our own custom Hooks.

 # React useState Hook

 --> Allows us to track state in a function component.
 --> Generally refers to data or properties that need to be tracking in an application

+==> Import useState
+--> To use the useState Hook, we first need to import it into our component.At the top of our component, import the useState Hook. import { useState } from "react";

 ==> Initialize useState
---> We initialize our state by calling useState in our function component.
+--> Initialize our state by calling useState in our function component.
 --> useState accepts an initial state and returns two values:
 1. The current state.
 2. A function that updates the state.
+==> Initialize state at the top of the function component. import { useState } from "react";
+function FavoriteColor() {
+  const [color, setColor] = useState("");
+}
+--> As we are destructuring the returned values from useState.
+--> The first value, color, is our current state.
+--> The second value, setColor, is the function that is used to update our state.

---> These names are variables that can be named anything you would like.
+--> These names are variables that can be named anything would like.
+--> Lastly, we set the initial state to an empty string: useState("")

+==> Update State
+--> To update our state, we use our state updater function.
+--> We should never directly update state.
+Ex: color = "red" is not allowed.
+-->   const [color, setColor] = useState("red");  // Initializes state with "red", setColor updates it.

+==> What Can State Hold
+--> The useState Hook can be used to keep track of strings, numbers, booleans, arrays, objects, and any combination of these!
+--> We could create multiple state Hooks to track individual values --> Or, we can just use one state and include an object instead!

 # onClick